Greece Moments Greece Moments

 Hidden in a cave: Panagia Kakaviotissa

-You can reach the chapel from Myrina via Paradisou Street in the south.
-Before the village of Plati, turn left and follow the signs to the Kakaviotissa Cave Church follow.
-A well-navigable gravel road leads to a parking lot with a shelter where you can park your car.
+You can reach the chapel from Myrina via Paradisou Road to the south.
+Turn left before the village of Plati and follow the signs to the Kakaviotissa Cave Church.
+An easily navigable gravel road leads to a parking lot with a shelter where you can park your car.

 wanderung kakaviotissa kapelle limnos

-From here it goes up a mountain via steps.
-The hike is very entertaining at two kilometers and only takes about 30 – 40 minutes.
+From here, the trail leads up a mountain via steps.
+At two kilometers, the hike is very enjoyable and takes only about 30–40 minutes.
 The path through the rock formations alone is a real experience!
-The route is marked by trail markings and cannot be missed.
+The route is marked with trail markers and is impossible to miss.

-On Limnos you will find nearly 40 villages with architecture typical of the island, which has been able to retain its original character to this day.
-Unlike other islands, the villages of Limnos are not spruced up for tourists.
-The village life is authentic and you will get an insight into the traditional way of life of the inhabitants.
+On Limnos, you’ll find more than 40 villages with architecture typical of the island, which have managed to preserve their original character to this day.
+Unlike other islands, the villages of Limnos aren’t spruced up for tourists.
+Village life is authentic, and you’ll get a glimpse into the traditional way of life of the locals.

 dörfer limnos kontias griechenland

-The Limnic villages: stone houses with red roofs
+The villages of Limnos: stone houses with red roofs

-We especially liked Kontias in the south of the island.
-The village enchants with its old stone houses and narrow streets.
-On a walk through the village, you will pass quaint kafenia and taverns.
-Colourful house facades offer beautiful photo motifs.
-Above the village stand restored windmills, which now houses a hotel and café.
+We particularly liked Kontias in the south of the island.
+The village enchants visitors with its old stone houses and narrow alleys.
+On a stroll through the village, you’ll pass by quaint kafenia and taverns.
+Colorful house facades offer beautiful photo opportunities.
+Above the village stand restored windmills, which now house a hotel and café.

 limnos windmühlen lemnos windmills